-MST 634 Design of Experiments (3,0,3) Design and analysis of experiments to improve product quality; models for improvement, testing changes, principles for designing analytic studies, experiments with one factor and with more than one factor, and evaluating source variation.
-PREREQ: MST 604 and MAT 630.

-MST 640 Technical Training and Development (3,0,3) Strategies for conducting training needs assessment; learning and motivational theory and applications; selecting, designing, and evaluating training programs in technical environments; relationship of training to multinational work environment.
-PREREQ: MST 612 and MST 614.

-MST 642 Human Resources Management in Technology (3,0,3) Analysis of principal functions, processes, and problems involved in development of human resources; evaluation of personnel systems; implications of personnel policy and practice in a technical environment; extensive use of case studies.
-PREREQ: MST 612.

-MST 644 Technical Communication in a Global Economy (3,0,3) Skills for effective communication with technical and/or nontechnical listeners when communicating complex technical concepts; managing in a diverse workforce; communicating across cultures in an international business setting.
-PREREQ: MST 612 and MST 614.

-MST 645 Quality Engineering (3,0,3) Advanced statistical process control, sampling methods, metrology, robust design, failure mode effect analysis; special-purpose control charts and procedures, analysis of runs, trends, and cycles; process and gauge capability, underlying distribution analysis, and sampling techniques.
-PREREQ: MST 604.

-MST 650 Professional Liability in Construction (3,0,3) The underpinnings of professional liability in construction and ethical issues.
-Study of critical problems and controversial positions impacting the construction industry and value decision making.

-MST 651 Engineering Concepts and Techniques in Construction (3,0,3) Concepts in construction engineering design, research, and theory specific to the structural design.
+- MST 634 Design of Experiment (3,0,3) Design and analysis of experiments to improve product quality; models for improvement, testing changes, principles for designing analytic studies, experiments with one factor and with more than one factor, and evaluating source variation.
+PREREQ: MST 604 and MAT 630. - MST 640 Technical Training and Development (3,0,3) Strategies for conducting training needs assessment; learning and motivational theory and applications; selecting, designing, and evaluating training programs in technical environments; relationship of training to multinational work environment.
+PREREQ: MST 612 and MST 614. - MST 642 Human Resources Management in Technology (3,0,3) Analysis of principal functions, processes, and problems involved in development of human resources; evaluation of personnel systems; implications of personnel policy and practice in a technical environment; extensive use of case studies.
+PREREQ: MST 612. - MST 644 Technical Communication in a Global Economy (3,0,3) Skills for effective communication with technical and/or nontechnical listeners when communicating complex technical concepts; managing in a diverse workforce; communicating across cultures in an international business setting.
+PREREQ: MST 612 and MST 614. - MST 645 Quality Engineering (3,0,3) Advanced statistical process control, sampling methods, metrology, robust design, failure mode effect analysis; special purpose control charts and procedures, analysis of runs, trends, and cycles; process and gauge capability, underlaying distribution analysis, and sampling techniques.
+PREREQ: MST 604. - MST 650 Professional Liability in Construction (3,0,3) The underpinnings of professional liability in construction and ethical issues.
+Study of critical problems and controversial positions impacting the construction industry and value decision-making. - MST 651 Engineering Concepts and Techniques in Construction (3,0,3) Concepts in construction engineering design, research and theory specific to the structural design.
 Focus on the use of construction materials and their design in complex projects.
+The construction

-The construction process will be discussed as a system to provide a background for examining various types of projects including modern materials, hybrid framing, high-rise construction, etc.
+- process will be discussed as a system to provide a background for examining various types of projects including modern materials, hybrid framing, high-rise construction etc. - MST 665 Technology Management (3,0,3) Selected readings and topics in technology management.

-MST 660 Industrial and Engineering Systems (6,0,3) Selected readings and topics in industrial and engineering systems.
-Subtopics will be chosen in keeping with interests of professor and students enrolled.
-PREREQ: completion of MST core courses.

-MST 665 Technology Management (3,0,3) Selected readings and topics in technology management.
 Subtopic will be chosen in keeping with interests of professor in charge and students enrolled.
-PREREQ: completion of MST core courses.

-MST 691 Master's Thesis (1-6 sem. hrs.)
+PREREQ: completion of MST core courses. - MST 691 Master's Thesis (1-6 sem. hrs.)
 Guided study in development and implementation of a research study.
-PREREQ: MST 610 and consent of instructor and MST program director.
-May be repeated to a maximum of six semester hours.

-MST 693 Special Problems (3,0,3) Individual in-depth study of a specialized problem chosen in consultation with proposed supervising professor and approved by MST director.
-PREREQ: completion of MST core course and signed Problems in Industrial and Engineering Systems or Problems in Technology Management contract.

-MST 694 Topics: MST (3,0,3) Individual indepth study of a specialized topic chosen in consultation with proposed supervising professor and approved by MST director.
-PREREQ: completion of MST core courses and signed Topic in Industrial and Engineering Systems or Topic in Technology Management contract.

-MST 697 Master's Project (3,0,3) Guided study in development and implementation of a project.
-PREREQ: MST 610 and consent of instructor and MST program director.
+PREREQ: MST 610; consent of instructor and MST program director.
+May be repeated to a maximum of 6 semester hours. - MST 693 Special Problems (3,0,3) Individual in-depth study of a specialized problem chosen in consultation with proposed supervising professor and approved by MST director of graduate studies.
+PREREQ: completion of MST core courses; signed Problem in Industrial and Engineering Systems or Problems in Technology Management contract. - MST 694 Topics: MST (3,0,3) Individual indepth study of a specialized topic chosen in consultation with proposed supervising professor and approved by MST director of graduate studies.
+PREREQ: completion of MST core courses; signed Topic in Industrial and Engineering Systems or Topic in Technology Management contract. - MST 697 Master's Project (3,0,3) Guided study in development and implementation of a project.
+PREREQ: MST 610; consent of instructor and MST program director.